sync-for-science/procure-wip/README.md

 Procure is compatible with the latest versions of Google Chrome, IE Edge, Safari and Firefox.

-**Note that as early stage software, Procure has bugs.
+**As early stage software, Procure has bugs.
 If you run into an issue, please review the "issues" tab on Github and, if the problem isn't listed, open a new issue ticket to let us know!
 Also, if you're a software developer and are able to fix the code, git pull requests are very welcome, but please get in touch before coding large changes.**

 ## Installing and Running Procure